- Holidays and Celebrations

 My Very Own Candy Corn Creations: - Not as pretty as the above cupcakes, but just as edible!

 I do not have the tools to pipe on a decorative icing mound, but I think my cupcakes turned out just fine.

 I used because it is a much prettier and tastier confection than the bargain brands.
 Yes, it costs more, but their nuggets are worth the extra pennies you pay.
 I found my candy corn in our local supermarket, Publix, in the Jelly Belly display.
 I purchased it loose instead of in prepackaged bags.
 Jelly Belly Candy Corn

 Did you know that Jelly Belly bought the company that invented the candy corn?
-You can read about it at Candy Corn History.
+Google it!

 More days you can celebrate using Candy Corn Cupcakes - Honor the "Corn Belt" States!